caseyocampo/blog-eleventy-tailwind/src/pages/now.md

 ---
 title: "What I'm up to now"
-description: "I've unsubscribed to using social media in favor of spending more time outside, being with friends and family, reading books, learning stuff, working on side projects, and sleeping!"
+description: "I've unsubscribed from using social media in favor of spending more time outside, being with friends and family, reading books, learning stuff, working on side projects, and sleeping!"
 tags: "page"
 permalink: "/now/"
 ---